Driving from Christchurch to Marlborough: What to See and Do

 North of Kaikoura

-We bid a very sad goodbye to Kaikoura with the intention that we’d be back someday to experience this incredible part of the world in my depth, and headed north.
+I bid a very sad goodbye to Kaikoura with the intention that I’d be back someday to experience this incredible part of the world in more depth, and headed north.

 The highway continues to hug the coast with spectacular views of the ocean and shear cliff faces looming over the road.
-Its not long before Tourism Radio is telling us to pull over again making a stop at the Ohau Stream Walkway and Falls.
+It’s not long before you reach the next stop, Ohau Stream Walkway and Falls.
 This spot is famous for its frolicking seal pups.

-It’s a short easy walk on a track that runs by the river (keep your eye out for stray pups) and takes you to a simple waterfall where we found about half a dozen seal pups jumping in and out of the water, diving under the waterfall and inquisitively peeking out of the water to check us out.
+It’s a short easy walk on a track that runs by the river (keep your eye out for stray pups) and takes you to a simple waterfall where I found about half a dozen seal pups jumping in and out of the water, diving under the waterfall and inquisitively peeking out of the water to check me out.

-Back in the car and continuing along the coast we decide its time for afternoon tea and Mick is in need of a coffee.
-Tourism Radio again has a great recommendation for us to stop at The Store at Kekerengu.
+Back in the car and continuing along the coast I decide its time for afternoon tea at The Store at Kekerengu.
 This Kaikoura Coast icon has stunning ocean views and a menu full of local produce.
-We were there for something sweet and chose a delicious muffin and hot drinks to enjoy on the outdoor terrace in the sun.
+I was there for something sweet and chose a delicious muffin and a hot tea to enjoy on the outdoor terrace in the sun.

 Arriving in Marlborough

-From the there the road starts to head inland so we say farewell for now to the Kaikoura Coast and its onwards to the Marlborough region.
-The scenery turns to rolling hills, farms and as we near Blenheim, vineyards.
+From there the road starts to head inland so I said farewell for now to the Kaikoura Coast and it was onwards to the Marlborough region.
+The scenery turns to rolling hills, farms and, as I neared Blenheim, vineyards.

-Our base for the next three nights is the tiny town of Picton right on the Marlborough Sound.
+My base for the next three nights was the tiny town of Picton right on the Marlborough Sound.
 The drive from Blenheim to Picton is stunning with the road winding and cutting through a forested mountain range.

 Over to you!